Want to celebrate Sukkot without a sukkah this year? Here’s how.

 While Jewish law teaches that the vegetation covering the top of the sukkah needs to be thick enough so that the shade inside the sukkah is greater than the sunlight, we also learn that ideally we should be able to see the stars through the top of the sukkah.
 Assuming the weather is cooperating, you still have access to gazing at the stars.
 If you have kids, do this as a family.
 It can be as simple as going outside and looking up at the sky, and hopefully you’ll have the pleasure of seeing some stars.

 In the 19th century the Chasidic Rabbi Hayyim Halberstam of Sandz popularized the practice among his followers of inviting poor people to be guests in their sukkahs.
 By volunteering at a food bank during Sukkot, we can carry on this wonderful idea of making sure that the less fortunate have food to eat.
-This year, with the number of unemployed, more people than ever are relying on food banks.
-Even if they aren’t having volunteers pack food because of coronavirus, many food banks still need volunteers to deliver food.
+These days, more people than ever are relying on food banks.
+You can volunteer to pack food, or, if you’re trying to physically distance, many food banks still need volunteers to deliver food.
 Or you could make a donation to a local or national organization that provides food for those in need.

 The sukkah, a temporary structure that isn’t nearly as sturdy as our homes, also reminds us of how fortunate we are to have a place to live with a roof over our head.
 Unfortunately, not everyone is so lucky.
 Sukkot is a great time to explain this to your kids and to volunteer (again, options may be limited due to coronavirus) and/or to give money to a homeless shelter.